Gamete and Zygote Intrafallopian Transfer (GIFT and ZIFT) for InfertilitySkip to the navigation

-Some infertile couples are affected by conditions that prevent the sperm and egg from traveling through a fallopian tube, where fertilization and the first stage of cell division take place.
+Some infertile couples are affected by conditions that prevent the sperm and egg from traveling through a fallopian tube.
+(This is where fertilization and the first stage of cell division take place.)
 The following are assisted reproductive technology (ART) procedures that are rarely used but may improve the chances of conception in the fallopian tubes.
-The first step of each of these treatment cycles is superovulation, the stimulation of multiple egg production with a series of hormone injections.
+The first step of each of these treatments is superovulation.
+This uses hormone injections to stimulate the ovaries to produce multiple eggs.

-Gamete intrafallopian transfer (GIFT) uses multiple eggs collected from the ovaries, which are placed into a thin flexible tube (catheter) along with the sperm to be used.
-The gametes (both eggs and sperm) are then injected into the fallopian tubes using a surgical procedure called laparoscopy under general anesthesia.
+Gamete intrafallopian transfer (GIFT) uses multiple eggs collected from the ovaries.
+The eggs are placed into a thin flexible tube (catheter) along with the sperm to be used.
+The gametes (both eggs and sperm) are then injected into the fallopian tubes using a surgical procedure called laparoscopy.
+The doctor will use general anesthesia.

 Zygote intrafallopian transfer (ZIFT) combines in vitro fertilization (IVF) and GIFT.
-Eggs are stimulated and collected using IVF methods, then mixed with sperm in the laboratory.
+Eggs are stimulated and collected using IVF methods.
+Then the eggs are mixed with sperm in the lab.
 Fertilized eggs (zygotes) are then laparoscopically returned to the fallopian tubes where they will be carried into the uterus.
 The goal is for the zygote to implant in the uterus and develop into a fetus.

-Pronuclear stage tubal transfer (PROST), similar to ZIFT, uses in vitro fertilization but transfers the fertilized egg to the fallopian tube before cell division occurs.
+Pronuclear stage tubal transfer (PROST), similar to ZIFT, uses in vitro fertilization.
+But it transfers the fertilized egg to the fallopian tube before cell division occurs.

 What To Expect After Treatment

-Overall, assisted reproductive technology (ART)-related injections, monitoring, and procedures are emotionally and physically demanding of the female partner.
-Superovulation with hormones requires regular blood tests, daily injections (some of which are quite painful), and frequent monitoring by your doctor.
+Overall, having the assisted reproductive technology (ART)-related injections, monitoring, and procedures is emotionally and physically demanding.
+Superovulation with hormones requires regular blood tests and frequent monitoring by your doctor.
+It also requires daily shots.
+(Some of the shots are quite painful.)